opensearch-project/documentation-website/_benchmark/telemetry.md

 ## jfr

-The jfr telemetry device enables the [Java Flight Recorder](https://docs.oracle.com/javacomponents/jmc-5-5/jfr-runtime-guide/index.html) on the benchmark candidate.
-Up to JDK 11, Java flight recorder ships only with Oracle JDK.
+The `jfr` telemetry device enables the [Java Flight Recorder (JFR)](https://docs.oracle.com/javacomponents/jmc-5-5/jfr-runtime-guide/index.html) on the benchmark candidate.
+Up to JDK 11, JFR ships only with Oracle JDK.
 OpenSearch Benchmark assumes that Oracle JDK is used for benchmarking.
 If you run benchmarks on JDK 11 or later, [Java flight recorder](https://jdk.java.net/jmc/) is also available on OpenJDK.

 To enable `jfr`, invoke Workload with `opensearch-benchmark workload --workload=pmc --telemetry jfr`. `jfr` will then write a flight recording file which can be opened in Java Mission Control.
 OpenSearch Benchmark prints the location of the flight recording file on the command line.